Karen Stintz

-Karen Stintz (born November 2, 1971) is a former Canadian politician who represented Ward 16 Eglinton—Lawrence on Toronto City Council from 2003 to 2014 and was the chair of the Toronto Transit Commission (TTC) from 2010 to 2014.
+Karen Ruth Stintz (born November 2, 1971) is a Canadian politician who represented Ward 16 Eglinton—Lawrence on Toronto City Council from 2003 to 2014 and was the chair of the Toronto Transit Commission (TTC) from 2010 to 2014.
+She was the Conservative Party of Canada's candidate for the riding of Eglinton—Lawrence in the 2025 Canadian federal election.

 Background

-Born and raised in North York, Karen Stintz is a Toronto resident.
-She went to St. Joseph's Morrow Park Catholic Secondary School.
-After receiving a BA from University of Western Ontario, she obtained a Master of Science degree in Journalism from Boston University and worked briefly as a journalist.
-Returning to school, she received a Master of Public Administration degree from Queen's University, and was hired by the Ontario Ministry of Health.
+Karen Ruth Stintz is the only child of Henry Stintz, a NASA engineer, and Barbara Stintz (née Bear).
+She was brought up in Toronto, and studied for her BA at the University of Western Ontario.
+She subsequently obtained a Master of Science in journalism from Boston University, and a Master of Public Administration from Queen's University.
+Before she became a councillor, she worked in the healthcare sector.

-Before being elected to council, she acquired seven years of experience in the public and private sectors, managing and delivering multimillion-dollar programs in the healthcare sector.

-Her parents are Henry Stintz, a NASA engineer and Barbara Bear.
-In 1999, she married software executive Darryl Parisien.
+Stintz is married to software executive Darryl Parisien.
 She and her husband live in the Lawrence Park neighbourhood with their two children.

 Political career

-In March 2009, Stintz came under some scrutiny when it was revealed that she spent $4,500 of her councillor's office budget on voice lessons.
+In March 2009, Stintz came under scrutiny when it was revealed that she spent $4,500 of her councillor's office budget on voice lessons.
 She did so after being told "she speaks too fast and that her message is being lost as a result."
 She said that the lessons improved her speaking during council meetings.

 In 2009, Stintz was one of the leaders of the Responsible Government Group centre-right caucus on City Council which opposed the policies of Mayor David Miller.
-The group opposed Mayor Miller's handling of the 2009 City Workers’ strike.
+The group opposed Mayor Miller's handling of the 2009 city workers' strike.